 In the circular economy, products are shared.
 Services are purchased, rather than goods.
 Materials are reused several times over, and products are designed to be long-lasting.
 Material in single products is reused when they reach the end of their lives or an intermediate production phase.
 Production and product use create minimal waste.

-“In many public discussions, the circular economy is only about recycling,” says Mari Pantsar, director of carbon-neutral circular economy at Sitra, a Finnish fund focused on future-oriented study and research.
+“In many public discussions, the circular economy is only about recycling,” says Mari Pantsar, director of sustainability solutions at Sitra, a Finnish fund focused on future-oriented study and research.
 It is building a thriving Finland for tomorrow and accelerating sustainable business.

 “We have already partly made the transition to the circular economy,” she says, “but our patchy, though well-functioning, recycling and reuse of products is just the first step.”